airyhq/airy/docs/docs/sources/chatplugin/quickstart.md

 Alternatively, you can connect an Airy's Live Chat Plugin channel via the [UI](/ui/introduction).

 On your instance's Airy Core UI, click on the 'Channels' icon on the left sidebar menu.
-Then, click on the button displaying a cross icon next to the Airy Live Chat channel.
+Then, click on the button displaying a plus icon next to the Airy Live Chat channel.

 <img alt="chat plugin channels UI" src={useBaseUrl('img/sources/chatplugin/chatplugin-channel.png')} />